jkresner/airpair.com-v0/README.md

 List of TODO v.5
 ===============================================================================

+- Show server error states for customer + expert sign in
 - Protect api calls for owners of objects
 - Mobile homepage
 - Add github projects to tags
 - Remove experts with un-associated userIds (haven't logged in)
 - Think about request event array
-- [M] Expert google sign in redirect is json response when multiple accounts..
+- [M] Expert google sign in redirect is json response when multiple accounts.
 - [H] Scheduling
   - [M] Timezone
+- [H] Split expert sign up into contact & prefs

 -------------------------------------------------------------------------------
 List to airpair